-Identity theft occurs when someone steals personal identifying information such as name, birth date, Social Security Number, or other’s maiden name and uses it for their own gain.
+Identity theft occurs when someone steals personal identifying information such as name, birth date, or social security number and uses it for their own gain.
 Sometimes criminals also use stolen information during an arrest, compromising identity with potential employers, volunteer coordinators, or others who conduct background checks.

 Individuals who have common names may also suffer from compromised identity if another person with a similar name and date of birth has a criminal history record on file.